• Home

 • Get Involved

-How does the Treasury General Account Balance control inflation?
+How does the Treasury General Account stabilize the economy?

 Diagram of the US monetary system: The Federal Reserve controls inflation by removing liquidity.